-Baldness used to be associated with old age or a specific tough guy façade, but the in recent years, a refined bald and bearded look have become increasingly popular.
+Baldness used to be associated with old age or a specific tough-guy façade, but then in recent years, a refined bald and bearded look have become increasingly popular.

 A bald head is, of course, super easy to maintain.
 But it is also a great way to accentuate your beard and goes well with all types of beards.

 Now, proper beard maintenance and grooming is its own whole separate subject, but we all know that well-kept beard – the hallmark of manliness – is easy to achieve with the help of a good kit.

 If you’re still on the fence about shaving your head, remember that the great thing about hair is that it’ll always grow back!

 Most men who choose to rock a bald head rarely go back; they love its convenience and effortless style.
 It looks good no matter what you’re doing, and it can certainly help you make an impression.

 Bald heads will definitely help you stand out from the crowd; it screams confidence and demands attention.

 It works with or without facial hair, although there is an undeniable charm to the beard-bald look as featured in this list of best short beard styles.